NoroffFEU/development-platforms/trpc-case-study.md

 - if your team is either heavily siloed or use multiple programming languages.

 *Use tRPC if:*
-- You are looking to learn to create your own API's.
+- You are looking to learn to create your own APIs.
 - You are working in a smaller development team or work as a freelancer.
 - You use Typescript as your preferred programming language.
 - You are developing a smaller scope application.